nerds-with-keyboards/routerino/README.md

 This command will read the `package.json` file in your project and install all the necessary dependencies.

-5. Now, add Routerino to your project as a development dependency:
+5. Now, add Routerino to your project as a dependency:

 ```

-npm install routerino --save-dev
+npm install routerino

 ```

-This command will install the latest version of Routerino and save it to your `package.json` file under the `devDependencies` section.
+This command will install the latest version of Routerino and save it to your `package.json` file under the `dependencies` section.

 With these steps, you'll have a new React project set up with Vite as the build tool and Routerino installed as a development dependency.
 You can now start building your application with React & Routerino.